-You – nor anyone else out there – will never be an EXPERT in violence.
+You – nor anyone else out there – will ever be an EXPERT in violence.
 Not really.
 Violence is a paradox.
-It is both a constant in our species, and across nature period; and it’s also constantly changing and evolving.
+It is both a constant in our species, and across nature, period; and it’s also constantly changing and evolving.

 Next time someone tells you they have a Black Belt, ask that person what they think it means.
 Their answer will be revealing.
 Their answer will tell you whether or not they seek status or knowledge.